 The Society of Motor Manufacturers and Traders – the UK’s automotive trade body – recorded 2016 as the busiest year for automotive workshops and garages in the UK.
 Alongside the increase in customer demand, an Auto Retail Network report highlighted European-wide shortages for specialised technicians.

 Comprehensive training, up to master technician level, will be provided free to the new technicians at the state-of-the-art Henry Ford Academy in Daventry, which is partnered with The Motor Ombudsman, the organisation responsible for raising industry standards and improving best practice in aftermarket servicing across the industry.

 Leah Catton, 19, an apprentice technician at the Sandicliffe Ford dealer in Nottingham who started her Level 2 apprenticeship at the Henry Ford Academy last year, said: ‘My passion for engineering began during trips to the British Touring Car Championships when I was younger.
 Visiting the pits and talking with engineers really sparked my interest.

-‘I had just began my Level 2 Light Vehicle Maintenance Course when I was made aware of the apprenticeship scheme at the Sandicliffe Ford dealership.
-Every day is different and with support from my mentor, I’m already involved in complex computer diagnostics and maintenance tasks.
+‘I had just begun my Level 2 Light Vehicle Maintenance Course when I was made aware of the apprenticeship scheme at the Sandicliffe Ford dealership.
+Every day is different, and with support from my mentor I’m already involved in complex computer diagnostics and maintenance tasks.
 Meanwhile, I’m continuing my formal instruction at the Henry Ford Academy in Daventry, where we get hands-on training in small class groups.

 On SuperUnleaded.com: Angered by bad parking?
 It could be wasting thousands of spaces, too